Associated Press

 Alcoholics Anonymous continues to grow today.
 Due to the fact that the group doesn’t keep formal membership lists, it is difficult to obtain accurate figures on membership.
 The A.A.
 Web site estimates that there are more than 55,000 groups and roughly 1.2 million members in the U.S. alone.

 A.A. is a fellowship, although it does not affiliate with one particular religious domination.
-In a pamphlet titled “This Is A.A.,” available on the Web site, the group is outlined and defined.
+In a pamphlet titled “This Is A.A.,” the group is outlined and defined.
 “We are united by our common problem, alcohol,” according to the pamphlet.
 “Meeting and talking and helping other alcoholics together, we are somehow able to stay sober and to lose the compulsion to drink, once a dominant force in our lives.”

 Wilson grew up in Vermont, the son of a hard-drinking father.
-His parents both abandoned him when he was ten, leaving him with his maternal grandparents.
+His parents both abandoned him when he was 10, leaving him with his maternal grandparents.

 Getting sober was the first stop in turning his life around.
 Helping fellow alcoholic Smith was the second step, and paved the way for the founding of Alcoholics Anonymous.
 According to Time magazine, “As Alcoholics Anonymous grew, Wilson became its principal symbol.”
 Throughout his life with the group, “he clung to the principles and the power of anonymity,” and declined Time’s offer to put him on the magazine’s cover—“even with his back turned.”